NoahThatsWack/noahthatswack/README.md

 In addition to my web development skills, I am also a skilled graphic designer and have experience in creating visually stunning designs for websites, social media, and marketing materials.

-You know you wanna see my portfolio, don't even try to deny it, you horny little toad 🐸.
+You know you wanna see my portfolio, don't even try to deny it.

 ---

 Lastly, I am a game developer, I have experience in game development and have built games using Unity and Unreal Engine.
-Let's just say, I am a jack of all trades 😉.

 ---